 Germany's cities, towns and villages take on a magical air during Advent.
-The traditional outdoor Weihnachtsmaerkte, Christmas Markets, can be at the foot of a mountain, alongside a water fall, in a tiny village square, the middle of a city, or on boats moored in a harbor, and are invariably in centuries old historic settings that already possess a unique character throughout the year.
+The traditional outdoor Weihnachtsmärkte, Christmas Markets, can be at the foot of a mountain, alongside a waterfall, in a tiny village square, the middle of a city, or on boats moored in a harbor; but are invariably in centuries old historic settings that possess a unique character throughout the year.

-Food and drink which fits to the chill winter air and, with or without the festive markets, embody the sight, smells and tastes of Weihnachten.
+Food and drink that fits to the chill winter air and, with or without the festive markets, embody the sight, smells and tastes of Weihnachten.

 Tradition and nostalgia instead of "Kitsch".

-An ancient custom that began when seasonal markets took place throughout the year, Dresden's Striezelmarkt, which started in 1434, is believed to have been the first of Germany's Christmas Markets.
-The name came from a creation made a few years later by the city's bakers, Striezel, Germany's traditional Christmas Cake now known as Christstollen, which just as hundreds of years ago is still shaped to symbolize the Christ child wrapped in swaddling clothes.
+It is an ancient custom that began when seasonal markets took place throughout the year, with Dresden's "Striezelmarkt", which started in 1434, believed to have been the first Christmas Market in Germany.
+The name came from a creation made a few years later by the city's bakers, "Striezel", Germany's traditional Christmas Cake now known as "Christstollen", which just as hundreds of years ago is still shaped to symbolize the Christ child wrapped in swaddling clothes.

-Throughout the country there are 2,500 Christmas markets that, as in the past when only tradesmen from the area could sell their wares at their local market, have remained faithful to their own individuality, regional specialties and products.
+Throughout the country there are 2,500 Christmas markets and, as in the past when only tradesmen from the area could sell their wares at their local market, most have remained faithful to their own individuality, regional specialties and products.

-A traditional, and sometimes living, nativity scene, together with Christmas music, ringing bells, carols and choirs, can turn a walk around a Weihnachtsmaerkte, or as they are sometimes named Christkindlmaerkte, into something approaching a stroll through a Christmas winter wonderland.
+A traditional, and sometimes living, nativity scene, together with Christmas music, ringing bells, carols and choirs, can turn a walk around a Weihnachtsmärkte, or as they are sometimes named "Christkindlmärkte", into something approaching a stroll through a Christmas winter wonderland.

-It was religious reformer Martin Luther who suggested that presents were to be received from the Christ Child at "Christmastime" instead of delivered on December 6th by Catholic saint St. Nicholas, as had been the custom until then.
+It was religious reformer Martin Luther who suggested presents were to be received from the Christ Child at "Christmastime", instead of delivered on December 6th by Catholic saint St. Nicholas as had been the custom until then.
 Subsequently especially in Southern Germany "Christkindlsmarkt", Christ Child Market, became a popular name for Christmas markets.

-In Rothenburg ob der Tauber's Reiterlesmarkt the Germanic god Wotan, who legend says rode horseback during to winter to distribute gifts to the poor, hands out presents to children together with St. Nicholas.
+In Rothenburg ob der Tauber's Reiterlesmarkt the Germanic god Wotan, who legend says rode horseback during the winter distributing gifts to the poor, hands out presents to children together with St. Nicholas.
 While another town along the Romantic Road, Dinkelsbuehl, is one of several that hold their Christmas market behind city gates and within heavily fortified medieval city walls.

-The annual village Weihnachtmarkt is a festive and communal meeting place where villagers and visitors meet, greet, buy and stay until deep in the night.
+The annual village Weihnachtsmarkt is a festive and communal meeting place where villagers and visitors meet, greet, buy and stay until deep in the night.